PSam01/Text-to-Speech/README.md

 2. The Text Processor Lambda function converts the text to speech and stores the audio file in S3.
 3. The Notification Handler Lambda function updates the DynamoDB table and sends a notification via SNS.

+## How to use the application
+1. Write some text
+2. Choose Voice (The accent of the voice that you gonna hear your message)
+3. Press the button "Say it!" and wait to appear the Post ID
+4. Copy the Post ID and paste it here 'Provide post ID which you want to retrieve:'
+5. Press the button search, wait some seconds and the audio is going to appear below
+6. Now you can press the play button to hear your text, at the accent you chose.

 ## Resources

 - AWS